gorkaLasso/VirusHost_mimicry/README.md

 ## Table of content

 ### virus_viralProt_mapping.txt
 Tab delimited text file describing the viral dataset, including the virus and corresponding viral proteins and hosts.
 This dataset was originaly obtained from the virushostDB (https://www.genome.jp/virushostdb/).
-Each line corresponds to a viral protein.
+Each line corresponds to a viral protein.\n
 	Columns:
 	Column 0	Gene/Protein description	Name for the corresponding viral gene and/or protein Column 1	NCBI Identifier	Genomic and/or protein NCBI identifier